ARM-software/psa-api/doc/ext-pake/api/pake.rst

 2. Authenticated key exchange
 3. Key confirmation

-The registration phase can be carried out immediately prior to the other phases, or can be carried out offline, and the result of the registration phase transferred to the participants in the protocol for later online authentication.
+The registration phase can be carried out immediately before the other phases, or can be carried out offline, and the result of the registration phase transferred to the participants in the protocol for later online authentication.

-The |API| uses an asymmetric key-pair, and public-key, to store the output of the registration, for input to the authentication protocol.
+The |API| uses an asymmetric key-pair, and a public-key, to store the output of the registration for input to the authentication protocol.
 The registration is carried out using a key derivation operation, and the key exchange and confirmation is carried out using a PAKE operation.
 For a SPAKE2+ PAKE operation, the prover, or client, role requires a SPAKE2+ key-pair, while the verifier, or server, role can use either a SPAKE2+ key-pair or SPAKE2+ public key.

 The SPAKE2+ algorithms are based on Elliptic curve groups, and a SPAKE2+ key is parameterized by a specific Elliptic curve.
-The Elliptic curve families are used to parameterize the key type, and the key size selects the specific curve. :issue:`Is this overkill? - RFC9383 only specifies cipher-suites that use the SECP R1 curves and the Edwards curves, we could have a custom set of families`
+The Elliptic curve families are used to parameterize the key type, and the key size selects the specific curve.

 .. macro:: PSA_KEY_TYPE_SPAKE2P_KEY_PAIR
     :definition: /* specification-defined value */